Additional Information for Parents

 Lunch begins around noon each day.
 Campers who opted out of the provided lunch should bring their lunches in small coolers (recommended), lunch boxes or lunch bags.
 Campers will not have access to a microwave or refrigerator.
 When packing a camper’s lunch please label with his/her name on the cooler/bag.

 Campers that are receiving lunch supplied by the university will also have lunch around 12:15 p.m. in the Nautilus Market on UWF’s main campus.
-This will be a boxed lunch predetermined by the Nautilus Market Staff.
-In case of rain days, a boxed lunch will be provided at the HLS Facility and participants will not walk over to the Nautilus Market.
+This will be a buffet style lunch and the menu will can be found on the Nautilus Market's website.
+In case of poor weather, a boxed lunch will be provided at the HLS Facility and campers will not walk over to the Nautilus Market.

 Please help us in making sure your child has the energy needed to enjoy camp by making sure they eat a good breakfast and have a substantial lunch packed.